gw90969-ops/medicalhumanitiesmusic-2025-2/jang-daehyeok.md

  # The Reason
 The song I wish to be played at my funeral is [“The Reason”](https://www.youtube.com/watch?v=fV4DiAyExN0&list=RDfV4DiAyExN0&start_radio=1) by Hoobastank.
 It draws me in because it does not try to neatly beautify life, but instead looks straight at irreversible mistakes and regrets without turning away.
 Beginning with the confession “I’m not a perfect person” the lyrics quietly follow the process of acknowledging the hurt one has caused and accepting those wrong choices as one’s own responsibility, without excuses.
 The refrain “the reason is you” tells me that the wish to become a better person did not arise from some abstract resolution, but from the fact that there were concrete “you”s in my life.
 Through this song, I want to convey that my life was neither complete nor exemplary, yet I truly cherished certain people, and it was precisely because of them that I was able to hold on to the desire to change.

+Recalling the concept of relationality that we examined through sign language and Deaf culture in Week 11 makes the confession in this song even clearer.
+As Rachel Kolb points out, a single pointing finger toward another person is what makes it possible to say “you and I, he and she, they.”
+In the same way, the phrase “the reason is you” reveals that the self is not a sealed, independent entity, but something formed within relationships with others.